jernest78/ADATT-v1.7.0---Initial-Public-Release/README.md

    - Records who performed termination and when
    - Tracks success/failure for each operation
    - Documents mailbox operation status 🆕
+   - Sends email notifications to IT admins with report attachments 🆕
+   - Auto-detects technician email from Active Directory
+   - Optional manager notification

 ---